 The study was carried out in Tetu Sub County.
 An analytical cross-sectional survey research design comprising both quantitative and qualitative data collection methods was used in the study.
 The study targeted adults living in Tetu Sub County.
 Therefore, a sample of 271 was used.
-Multistage sampling was used to draw respondents the study.
-The study collected both quantitative and qualitative data using a questionnaire and a focus discussion guide respectively.
-A semi-structured questionnaire developed by the researcher was used to collect quantitative data Grom the participants.
+Multistage sampling was used to draw respondents in the study.
+The study collected both fluantitative and qualitative data using a questionnaire and a focus discussion guide respectively.
+A semi-structured questionnaire developed by the researcher was used to collect quantitative data from the participants.
 Qualitative data was collected in a focus group discussion (FGD).
-A discussion guide was the collect qualitative data.
-The data was then coded and entered into a computer using Statistical Package for the Social Sciences (SPSS) version 28.
-Descriptive statistics such as frequency distribution, percentages, mean and standard deviation were used to describe and organize quantitative data.
-Chi-square tests were used to test for relationships such as influence of individual-related factors on PHC facility utilization and influence of health facility-fidlated factors on PHC facility utilization.
+A discussion guide was used to collect qualitative data.
+The defense of the social Sciences (SPSS) version 28.
+Descriptive statistics such as freq 22 by distribution, percentages, mean and standard deviation were used to describe and organize quantitative data.
+Chi-square tests were used to test for relationships such as influence of individual-rel 25 factors on PHC facility utilization and influence of health facility-related factors on PHC facility utilization.
 Logistic regression analysis was then performed to reveal the factors associated with PHC facility utilization.